sigp/lighthouse/book/src/become-a-validator-source.md

 lighthouse --testnet medalla account wallet create
 ```

 You will be prompted for a wallet name and a password.
-The passwod should be at least 12 characters long.
 The output will look like this:

 ```
 Your wallet's 12-word BIP-39 mnemonic is: